jiahuei/COMIC-Compact-Image-Captioning-with-Attention/README.md

 set the `legacy` argument of `train.py` to `True` (the default is `False`).
 This will override some of the provided arguments.

-When using the default arguments, the differences compared to our TMM paper settings are:
+When using the default arguments, the differences compared to our TMM paper are:
-- Attention map dropout is set to `0.1`
+- Attention map dropout is set to `0.1` instead of none
 - RNN init method is changed to `x_{t=-1} = W_I * CNN(I)`
 from `h_{t=-1} = W_I tanh (LN (I_{embed} ))`
 - Changed training scheme (learning rate, ADAM epsilon)